 \subsection{Sensitivity Analysis}

 Initial explorations revealed that ProjMC\textsuperscript{2} consistently orders estimated spatial factors by decreasing smoothness.
 This ordering appears driven by the algorithm's QR decomposition, as it vanishes when this step is excluded.
-To systematically assess the algorithm's sensitivity to initial conditions and prior spatial decay parameters ($\phi_k$), and to further clarify the QR decomposition's role in this smoothness-based ordering, additional simulation experiments were conducted.
+To systematically assess the sensitivity to initial conditions and hyperparameter prior, and to further clarify the QR decomposition's role in this smoothness-based ordering, additional experiments for simulation II were conducted.
 These experiments employed initial values designed to challenge the algorithm's inherent ordering.
 Specifically, regression coefficients ($\bbeta$) and noise variances (diagonal of $\bSigma$) were initialized at their true values.
 However, the loading matrix $\bLambda$ was initialized using its true value but with its two rows permuted, encouraging an initial factor ordering contrary to the expected smoothness hierarchy ($\fb_1$ smoother than $\fb_2$).
-Furthermore, we varied the prior spatial decay parameters ($\phi_1, \phi_2$) across three scenarios: 1) \textbf{Test 1:} $\phi_1=6.0$, $\phi_2=9.0$.
+Furthermore, we varied the prefixed spatial decay parameters ($\phi_1, \phi_2$) across three scenarios: 1) \textbf{Test 1:} $\phi_1=6.0$, $\phi_2=9.0$.
 These values match those used in the data generation process, reflecting moderate prior smoothness beliefs consistent with the true factors.
 2) \textbf{Test 2:} $\phi_1=9.0$, $\phi_2=3.0$.
 This setting imposes stronger prior smoothness on the second factor relative to the first, contradicting the true smoothness relationship.
 3) \textbf{Test 3:} $\phi_1=18.0$, $\phi_2=18.0$.
 These larger decay values correspond to weaker, identical smoothness priors for both factors, representing a less informative scenario.

-Visual inspection of the estimated factors (Figure~\ref{fig:f_compare_sensitive}) confirms the robustness of the algorithm's ordering.
-Across all scenarios, ProjMC\textsuperscript{2} consistently recovered factors by decreasing smoothness ($\fb_1$ smoother than $\fb_2$), overriding permuted initializations of $\bLambda$ and the misaligned priors in Test 2.
+Visual inspection of the estimated factors (Fig~\ref{fig:f_compare_sensitive}) confirms the robustness of the algorithm's ordering.
+Across all scenarios, ProjMC\textsuperscript{2} consistently recovered factors by decreasing smoothness ($\fb_1$ smoother than $\fb_2$), overriding permuted initialisations of $\bLambda$ and the misaligned priors in Test 2.
 This strongly indicates the QR decomposition's dominance in enforcing smoothness-based ordering.